0xGuillaume/aws-serverless-api/README.md

 ### Generate new items

-If you would like to use a new set of DynamoDB items, you can run `./terraform/data/random_items.py`.
+To use a new set of DynamoDB items, you can run `./terraform/data/random_items.py`.

-You required to use `--amount` argument to set the amount of items you want to generate.
+You are **required** to use `--amount` argument which set the amount of items you want to generate.

 ```bash
 python3 random_items.py --amount 500